fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QTextCursor.md

 - Frames are inserted by calling `insertFrame()` with a specified format.

 &emsp;&emsp;Actions can be grouped (i.e. treated as a single action for undo/redo) using `beginEditBlock()` and `endEditBlock()`.
 &emsp;&emsp;Cursor movements are limited to valid cursor positions.
 In `Latin` writing this is between any two consecutive characters in the text, before the first character, or after the last character.
-In some other writing systems cursor movements are limited to `clusters` (e.g. a syllable in Devanagari, or a base letter plus diacritics).
+In some other writing systems cursor movements are limited to `clusters` (e.g. a syllable in `Devanagari`, or a base letter plus diacritics).
 Functions such as `movePosition()` and `deleteChar()` limit cursor movement to these valid positions.

 ### Member Type Documentation